 Not just adoption but meaningful use

-To take part in the Medicaid and Medicare PI programs, clinicians have to use Certified Health IT solutions.
-The CHPL contains all certified health information technology products.
+To take part in the Medicaid and Medicare Promoting Interoperability Programs, clinicians have to adopt one of the software solutions in the CHPL, which contains all certified health information technology products.
 To become certified and get on the list, software has to be successfully tested by the ONC Health IT Certification Program.
-Thereby, Health IT Certification is somewhat of a quality indicator for EHR software.

-Having recognized the benefits of the certification program, we’ll discuss its structure, criteria for obtaining certification, and the certification process.
+Having recognized the benefits of the Health IT Certification Program, we’ll discuss its structure, criteria for obtaining certification, and the certification process.

 ONC Health IT Certification Program in a nutshell

-What do you need to know about the Health IT Certification Program?
-It’s based on a third-party conformity assessment scheme and has the following structure.
+The Health IT Certification Program is based on a third-party conformity assessment scheme and has the following structure.

 Certification program participants